Academic Information and Policies

 Forest City, IA 50436.

-Be sure to check your mailbox daily!
+Be sure to check your mailbox weekly!

-Mail will be sorted Mondays through Fridays by 2 p.m.
+Mail will be sorted Mondays through Fridays by 3 p.m.

 Stamps and envelopes are sold in the Waldorf Bookstore.

-Distribution, Sales and Equipment
+Distribution, Sales and Equipment (Waldorf groups only)

-Groups or individuals who wish to distribute or sell literature or merchandise or who wish to recruit students or seek membership or support for organizations shall be subject to the following regulations:
+Internal groups or individuals who wish to distribute or sell literature or merchandise or who wish to recruit students or seek membership or support for organizations shall be subject to the following regulations:

-Activity Tickets
+ID & Activity Tickets

 Lost and Found